So You Think You Can Dance (American TV series) season 18: Top 6 Perform – Challenge #3: Movies (April 29, 2024)

 In this challenge, the top 6 contestants were divided into two groups of three contestants; each group performed a movie sequence together.
 The contestants were judged by how they performed both during the filming of the movie sequence as well as the finished product.
-The judges determined the bottom 3 contestants; the bottom 3 contestants each performed a solo and the judges sent home one dancer.
+The judges determined the bottom 3 contestants; the bottom 3 contestants each performed a solo and the judges sent home one contestant.